-In attributing far more weight to individual teacher traits rather than seriously considering the situation in which teachers teach policymakers and civic and business leaders end up having a cramped view of teaching quality.
+In attributing far more weight to individual teacher traits rather than seriously considering the situation in which teachers teach, policymakers (I include civic and business leaders) end up having a cramped view of teaching quality.
 Quality teaching is complex because an essential distinction is masked: the difference between “good” teaching and “successful” teaching.
 Both “good” and ” successful” teaching are necessary to reach the threshold of quality instruction and student learning.
 To lead us through the thicket of complexity, I lean on Gary Fenstermacher and Virginia Richardson’s analysis of quality teaching.[ii]

 “Good” teaching is about the how and what of teaching.
 For example, the task of getting a child to understand the theory of evolution (or the Declaration of Independence or prime numbers) in a considerate and age-appropriate way consistent with best practices in the field is “good” teaching.
 “Successful” teaching, however, is about what the child learns.
 For example, getting the same child to write three paragraphs filled with relevant details and present-day examples that demonstrate understanding of the theory of evolution or the Declaration of Independence is “successful” teaching.
 Ditto for a student able to show that she knows prime numbers by completing Eratosthenes Sieve.
 “Good” and “successful” teaching, then, are not the same nor does one necessarily lead to the other.